 New Jersey is one of the few states with online casinos that can even compete with their international counterparts, which is part of why they handle tens of billions of dollars annually.
-The biggest difference between in-state and international online casinos is that international casinos will accept all players 18 and older, while in-state casinos require that players be at least 21.
-But both domestic and international online casinos offer a wide range of gaming types to a huge player base.
+Both domestic and international online casinos offer a wide range of gaming types to a huge player base.

 New Jersey Online Sportsbooks